msuarezgalvez/msuarezgalvez/README.md

 ### Hi there 👋

-Hi, i'm Matías , a passionate metallurgical engineer from Chile.
+Hi, I'm Matías , a passionate metallurgical engineer from Chile.
 I am interested in new technologies and advanced data analytics.
 I have knowledge of languages such as python, SQL and analysis and visualization tools such as excel, power BI and tableau.

 Skills